madneal/gshark/README.md

 ## Config

-The configuration can be set according to app-template.ini.
-You should rename it to app.ini to config the project.
+The configuration can be set according to `app-template.ini`.
+You should rename it to `app.ini` to config the project.

 ```
 HTTP_HOST = 127.0.0.1